Exams, Coursework & Ramadan Exams Advice

 Ramadan Exams Advice

 The below paper is relevant to all school and college leaders, and those involved in administering GCSEs and A levels.
 There are also safeguarding implications for students considering how to observe Ramadan, therefore this will affect all teaching staff, and all staff engaged in the delivery of exams over the summer.
-ASCL has worked with imams, Islamic scholars, experts, Muslim chaplains in the education sector and leaders to produce this information for school and college leaders to use to initiate discussions with Muslim students on how best they can fulfill their Islamic obligations during Ramadan, including the obligation to perform well in their exams.Ramadan and Exams, 2016: information for schools and colleges
+ASCL has worked with imams, Islamic scholars, experts, Muslim chaplains in the education sector and leaders to produce this information for school and college leaders to use to initiate discussions with Muslim students on how best they can fulfill their Islamic obligations during Ramadan, including the obligation to perform well in their exams.Ramadan and Exams, 2019: information for schools and colleges Coping with exam pressure: a guide for students Exam booklet 2019

 What do ‘Advanced’ levels involve?